In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 SCU’s work environment is varied and each of us needs to do our part in protecting each other.
 Supervisors will be asked to lead the implementation of this plan within their respective work areas but all employees play a role in the safe resumption of campus activities.
 Our personal behaviors play a major role in mitigating the spread of it as we return to campus.

-Further details about these behaviors are outlined in this document.
-In addition to practicing these behaviors, the return-to-campus environment will include many additional strategies aimed at reducing transmission among our community and promoting a safer workplace.
+In addition to practicing these behaviors, the return-to-campus environment will include strategies aimed at reducing transmission among our community and promoting a safer workplace.
 These include:

 - Identifying where and how employees might be exposed to COVID-19 within our diverse work environment